Software Testing with Large Language Models: Survey, Landscape, and Vision: Challenges and Opportunities

-\underline{Utilizing LLMs for tasks in early stage of testing.} As shown in Figure \ref{fig:testingTasks}, LLMs have not been used in the early stage of testing, e.g., test requirements, test planning.
+As shown in Figure \ref{fig:testingTasks}, LLMs have not been used in the early stage of testing, e.g., test requirements, and test planning.
 There might be two main reasons behind that.
 The first is the subjectivity in early-stage testing tasks.
 Many tasks in the early stages of testing, such as requirements gathering, test plan creation, and design reviews, may involve subjective assessments that require significant input from human experts.
 This could make it less suitable for LLMs that rely heavily on data-driven approaches.
 The second might be the lack of open-sourced data in the early stages.
-Unlike in later stages of testing, there may be limited data available online during early stage activities.
+Unlike in later stages of testing, there may be limited data available online during early-stage activities.
 This could mean that LLMs may not have seen much of this type of data, and therefore may not perform well on these tasks.

-Nevertheless, challenges and opportunities always coexist.
-At the early stages, a crucial task is to automatically generate test requirements based on software requirement specifications and/or user manuals.
-This task is akin to machine translation, where LLMs have already demonstrated impressive performance \cite{zhang2023prompting}.
-However, unlike machine translation, which involves relatively clear semantic mapping, generating test requirements requires significant domain knowledge and may involve integrating information about the operation of the software being tested.
-It is also essential to consider the coverage of the generated test requirements for the software under test.

-\ul{Exploring LLMs for tasks that popularly studied with machine/deep learning techniques.} Despite its success in task related to test case prepartion and program repair, there are testing tasks which have been popularly studied with traditional techniques or machine/deep learning techniques, e.g., test prioritization \cite{peng2020empirically}, regression testing \cite{Saha2015aninformation}, bug triage \cite{su2021reducing}, yet have not been touched by the LLM.
-For test prioritization and regression testing, the common practice with machine/deep learning techniques would analyze the code and its dependencies and prioritize the execution order of test cases based on their impact or likelihood of detecting faults.
-With the LLM, these can be conducted more accurately.
-In addition, LLMs can assist in analyzing and triaging bug reports by leveraging their comprehension and inference abilities.
-They can identify duplicates, classify bugs based on severity or priority, extract relevant information, and suggest potential resolutions or workarounds.
+Adopting a human-computer interaction schema for tackling early-stage testing tasks would harness the domain-specific knowledge of human developers and leverage the general knowledge embedded in LLMs.
+Additionally, it is highly encouraged for software development companies to record and provide access to early-stage testing data, allowing for improved training and performance of LLMs in these critical testing activities.